mcguinness/draft-mcguinness-token-xchg-target-svc-disco/draft-mcguinness-token-xchg-target-svc-disco.md

 The client MAY include additional parameters as defined by extensions and the authorization server MUST ignore unknown parameters.

-Client authentication MAY be required by the authorization server.
+Client authentication MUST be required by the authorization server.
 The means of client authentication are defined by the authorization server and MAY include any method supported by the authorization server, including those defined in Section 2.3 of {{RFC6749}}.
-If client authentication is required by the authorization server but not provided in the request, the authorization server MUST return an error response with the error code `invalid_client` as described in Section 2.2.

 ### Subject Token Processing